tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 ## Using Virtual Box

-Download <a href="https://www.virtualbox.org" target="_blank">Virtual Box</a> and create a new machine.
+Downloading and installing Virtual Box is easy.
+First create a new machine & give it a new name.

 <p>
 <img src="{{ root_url }}/img/vbox_create.png" >
 </p>

 Allocate `RAM` to your VM (Virtual Machine).
-I've dragged it to 1g which is sufficient.
-However you could also run it with 128 Mb.
+This will partition your current `RAM` and distribute it between your virtual and host operating system.
+Remember not to drag it close to red line.
+I've set this to 1 GB.

 <p>
 <img src="{{ root_url }}/img/vbox_ram.png" >